Anoop01234/Bonne-Appetit/README.md

 #### Our Post page where you may find the pictures posted by other users (which again is static though)
 ![image](https://user-images.githubusercontent.com/42812907/117683960-2eb82280-b1d2-11eb-8c0d-55955b84c1d9.png)

-#### Here comes our blogs page where you may find, the blogs posted by the users.
+#### Here comes our blogs page where you may find, the blogs posted by the by different users
 ![image](https://user-images.githubusercontent.com/42812907/117684090-498a9700-b1d2-11eb-96d9-deaf8bb77334.png)

 #### On clicking any individual blog: